 Students learn about architectural design and representation through design-based projects, which vary in scale and complexity as the course progresses.
 The urban physical context and the critical thinking processes in relation to the built environment and design are explored.
 Students also learn about structures and materiality and the importance of architectural communication, using mixed graphic media.
 Research of architectural precedents and presentation of analytical studies both verbally and in the form of models and drawings are key features.

 Students learn the principles of building technology, including structural behaviour, building construction and materials, within the context of the building process, sustainability, and the use of descriptive and performance specifications.
 The topic also deals with the environmental performance of buildings and the use of passive design strategies where natural light, heat and ventilation are used to inform the design of buildings, their forms and structure.

 Students have four modules they need to pass each year, and the degree result is cumulative, with 10, 30 and 60 per cent for Stages 1, 2 and 3, respectively.

 Architecture sits in the School of Natural and Built environment, with Planning, Geography, Archaeology and Civil Engineering.
-This gives Architecture students the chance to collaborate with the students of these disciplines on design or technology projects once or twice a year.
+This gives Architecture students the chance to collaborate with the students of these disciplines on design or technology projects.